2019 Tournament Rules!

 All coaches, both head coaches and assistant coaches, will be required to sign the Coaches Code of Conduct.
-This form is located on the Online Team Check-In page.
-Once the form is completed, it will need to be uploaded NO LATER than MAY 15, 2017.
+This form is located on the team portal page on this website.
+Once the form is completed, it will need to be uploaded NO LATER than MAY 15, 2019.

 During opening ceremonies and the parade of teams, you will want for your team to be led onto the field holding a team banner.
 We suggest a 3′ x 5′ banner size.

 Each team is required to carry its own general liability and accident medical insurance with minimum general liability of $2,000,000 and minimum accident medical of $100,000.
-These amounts are the standard threshold of insurance offered through organizations such as USSSA, NSA, etc so it’s likely you already have this coverage in place for your team.
-Each team will be required to submit a certificate of insurance to our softball operations staff as soon as possible.
-The certificate must have Athletx Sports Group LLC listed as additionally insured in the following format:
+These amounts are below the standard threshold of insurance offered through organizations such as USSSA, BPA, Nations Baseball, etc so it’s likely you already have this coverage in place for your team.
+Each team will be required to submit a certificate of insurance to our baseball operations staff as soon as possible.
+The certificate must have Athletx Sports Group, LLC listed as additionally insured in the following format:

 11221 Plantside Dr